krzysztofzablocki/Sourcery/guides/Writing templates.md

 ```

 The needed markup will be automatically added at the end of the type declaration body.
 After first parse Sourcery will work with generated code annotated with `inline:auto` the same way as annotated with `inline`, so you can even move these blocks of code anywhere in the same file.

+If you want to insert code after the type declaration, use `after-auto:` instead of `auto:`

 ## Per file code generation